-Sophomore defenseman Adam Clendening had a goal and an assist for Terriers
+Sophomore defensemen Adam Clendening scores goal and assist for Terriers

 ST. PAUL, Minn. - The No. 8/10 Boston University men's ice hockey team had its season come to an end on Saturday, dropping a 7-3 contest to No. 6 Minnesota in the opening round of the NCAA West Regional at Xcel Energy Center.

 Junior Ross Gaudet tied the game at 2-2 at 13:20 of the second period, but Minnesota, which never trailed in the game, scored under two minutes to take a lead it would not relinquish.